 If you have diabetes, physical activity can also help keep your blood sugar levels closer to normal and help keep your diabetes in control.

-Did You Know?
-Breaking activity into three 10 minutes sessions throughout the day is as good as one 30 minute session.
+Did you know that breaking activity into three 10-minutes sessions throughout the day is as good as one 30-minute session?
 This can help you fit exercise into your schedule.

 Your diabetes educator can help you learn:

 - How to use a blood sugar (glucose) meter

 - When to check your blood sugar and what the numbers mean